 There are two options for how to turn off your appliances, both with advantages and disadvantages:

-If the outage is likely to be prolonged, and the weather is hot, prepare to stay cool as your house heats up:
+If the outage is likely to be prolonged, prepare to stay comfortable:

 While it may be tempting, do not run extension cords to the home of a neighbor who still has power.
 It is a fire hazard.